philip-nguyen/vta-web-api/README.md

 ## Installation

-Install .NET SDK
-- `install .NET SDK 6.0`
+- install .NET SDK 6.0

 ### Check if .SDK is installed